markniu/Bed_Distance_sensor/README.md

 ```

 ### Raw Data
-Here is the data diagram of this sensor, we can see that the distance resolution can be 0.005 to 0.01mm below the 5mm.
+Here is the data diagram of this sensor, we can see that the distance resolution can be <0.005 below the 5mm.
 ![](https://raw.githubusercontent.com/markniu/Bed_Distance_sensor/main/doc/data.jpg)